czbiohub-sf/cerebra/paper/paper.md

 ## Functionality

-`cerebra` comprises three modules: i) `germline-filter` removes variants that are common between control/germline samples and samples of interest, ii) `count-variants` reports total number of variants in each sample, and iii) `find-peptide-variants` reports the likely protein variants in each sample.
+`cerebra` comprises three modules: i) `germline-filter` removes variants that are common between tumor and normal samples, ii) `count-variants` reports total number of variants in each sample, and iii) `find-peptide-variants` reports the likely protein variants in each sample.
 Here we use _variant_ to refer to single nucleotide polymorphisms (SNPs) and short insertions/deletions.
 `cerebra` is not capable of reporting larger structural variants such as copy number variations and chromosomal rearrangements.